 A small fire broke out, ruining several chairs and forcing us to stand.
 As we are endlessly creative, we turned it into a standing contest.
 Brad on the far right won, with his strong, manly legs.

 Happy Holidays, from Loud Dog!

 Hey!
-This wasn't written by a sleuth of bears!
+This wasn't written by a quiver of finches!
 It was written by Jon Adams, who does awesome work at Loud Dog, a digital branding firm in San Francisco that helps businesses express themselves authentically via identities, websites, and marketing collateral.

 If you want us to do awesome work for you, if you have a question, or if you're just feeling lonely and want to chat, we want to hear from you!